20adityasingh/MLPractice1/README.md

 MLPractice1

-This repository provides practical implementations of key machine learning concepts using Jupyter Notebooks.
+This repository provides practical implementations of key machine learning concepts using Jupyter Notebooks on Raw Housing Data.
 It is designed for hands-on learning and experimentation.

 Repository Overview